antiboredom/inventories-lists-catalogs/html.md

 	font-weight: bold;
 }

-/* make the element that has the id "logo" have a thick red border around it
+/* make the element that has the id "logo" have a thick red border around it*/
 #logo {
 	border: 10px solid red;
 }